Coursera: Pricing and fees

+Before this change, the free courses (also called "auditing a course") did not include a certificate of completion or grades or any other instructor feedback.
+A free course could be "upgraded" to the paid version, which included instructor's feedback and grades for the submitted assignments, and (if the student got a passing grade) a certificate of completion.
+This model still maintained respect for the teachers who chose to give rights to their content to coursera as much as coursera's main engagement which was to promote free access to quality learning for everyone.
+The new model however does not offer free education anymore.
+All of coursera's courses are under a to paywall to get a time-limited access of a single month, with, for most of them, the opportunity to get a preview, which gives free access to only the first module.
+One way to get free courses on Coursera remains through applying on the website for financial aid.
+This new model also offers monthly and annual subscriptions for the price of and respectively.
+Before this change, Coursera had a stable model with revenues growing from $60 million to almost $700 million annually between 2017 and 2024 under previous CEO Jeff Maggioncalda.

 Impact

 In 2020, in response to the COVID-19 pandemic, Coursera launched a course by the Jameel Institute at Imperial College London.
 Called "Science Matters: Let's Talk About COVID-19", the course was the most popular launched on Coursera in 2020, with over 130,000 enrolled learners that year.
 The course was presented by Jameel Institute research lead Professor Helen Ward and deputy director Dr Katharina Hauck, with specific modules in collaboration with other researchers from across Imperial.

 Outreach and sponsorship programs

 In March 2020, in response to the global COVID-19 pandemic, Coursera, alongside its partners, sponsored over 115 certification courses for people who may have been affected by the global pandemic.
-This is part of an outreach initiative for people who may have lost their jobs, been retrenched, had their salaries reduced, or merely want to improve and grow by learning and developing their technical skills through recognized certifications.
-The program ended on December 31, 2020, but many free courses on Coursera remain available through auditing.
+This was part of an outreach initiative for people who may have lost their jobs, been retrenched, had their salaries reduced, or wanted to improve and grow by learning and developing their technical skills through recognized certifications.
+The program ended on December 31, 2020.